svenkatreddy/YTjs/README.md

 YTjs
 ====

-Universal Youtube API v3 Javascript Library which provides efficient API methods.
+Youtube API v3 Universal Javascript Library for nodeJS, AMD and browser which provides easy API

-Universal Youtube Javascript Library for Node JS, AMD and browser.

 No Jquery needed.